-&lt;sup>95 In December 2017 a group of climate-focused investors networks organized "Climate Action 100+," an "investor engagement initiative" that is aimed at climate change-related disclosure and business model modification at 160 global companies "that have significant greenhouse gas emissions and/or are critical to the net-zero emissions transition and to meeting the objectives of the Paris Agreement."
+&lt;sup>101 In December 2017 a group of climate-focused investors networks organized "Climate Action 100+," an "investor engagement initiative" that is aimed at climate change-related disclosure and business model modification at 160 global companies "that have significant greenhouse gas emissions and/or are critical to the net-zero emissions transition and to meeting the objectives of the Paris Agreement."
 Climate Action 100+, 2020 Progress Report.
 Asset managers and other institutions representing \$52 trillion in assets under management have signed on, including BlackRock and State Street Global Asset Management.
 Climate Action provides information and technical assistance, but engagements with particular companies are carried out by specific funds.
 Other funds within the network make independent determinations whether to support particular initiatives through the shareholder governance machinery.
 Id. at 82: "All investor signatories are responsible for their own voting decisions ... [the organization] does not seek to provide voting recommendations or to facilitate block voting."
 Id.
 This model is consistent with the "rational reticence" stance of index funds and other passive funds.
+It also seems structured to avoid "acting in concert" constraints under §13(d) of the 1934 Security Exchange Act (and the applicable regulations) and various poison pill beneficial ownership triggers.